-I am pleased to present to you the third-annual Popular Annual Financial Report (PAFR) of College of DuPage.
-This report addresses the College's financial condition for the fiscal year ended June 30, 2019.
-The College's issuance of a PAFR is becoming a tradition.
-This is a case for one simple reason: the PAFR meets the needs of College stakeholders for clear and concise financial information.
+I am pleased to present to you the fourth annual Popular Annual Financial Report (PAFR) of College of DuPage.
+This report addresses the College's financial condition for the fiscal year ended June 30, 2020.
+The College's issuance of a PAFR has become a tradition.
+This is the case for one simple reason: The PAFR meets the needs of College stakeholders for clear and concise financial information.